 - Alligator plant

 The plant is widely grown as a houseplant due to its undemanding nature.

-However, for best results, it is recommended to grow a mother of thousands in cacti potting mix and keep it out of the direct sunlight but provide bright light.
+However, for best results, it is recommended to grow a mother of thousands in cacti potting mix and keep it out of direct sunlight but provides bright light.

-If you use standard potting soil, add some sand or perlite to improve drainage.
+The plant needs well-draining soil.
+If you use regular potting soil instead of a cactus mix, add some sand, pumice, or perlite to improve drainage.

 The plant doesn’t always flower, but when it does, the blooming starts at the beginning of a warm season.